Salamence064/Zeta2D/docs/zmath.md

 ___

 ## <span style="color:fuchsia">Functions</span>
+This subsection highlights essential math functions used throughout the engine.
+Many of these are simple utility functions, making them convenient to use in your program.
+Below are all of the standalone functions provided in ZMath.

 ### <span style="color:darkolivegreen">SIGNOF</span>
 Macro function to get the sign of a number.
 This returns -1 for a negative number and 1 for a positive number.
 0 is treated as positive.
 The parameter can be any numeric data type.